dev-opus/dev-opus/README.md

 ### Hi there 👋

+I'm Victor Orlunda, fulltime student and a budding software developer based in Port Harcourt, Nigeria 🇳🇬

+🔭 My current tech stack include:

+ - HTML, CSS and JavaScript(ES6+)
+ - Node.js
+ - ExpressJS
+ - MongoDB
+ - Mongoose
+ - Jest/Tape/SuperTest

+I'm currently on the lookout for entry backend-focused dev jobs and or (paid) internships to propel myself out of *tutorial purgatory* and improve my skills while learning other worthwhile stuff.

+I'm a very hardworking person with a knack for paying attention to details.
+I'm also pretty fast at learning and picking up new stuff within a relatively short amount of time.

+Feel free to browse my pinned repositories as well as my other repositories for some little side projects I've worked on 😃
 <!--
 **dev-opus/dev-opus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.